stpnwf/ZestyTheme/colorschemes/COLORS.md

 ### Custom login wallpaper

-If you'd like to make your own custom login wallpaper to match it, in line with the ones I made, follow the instructions in `images/colorschemes/base.svg` (use Inkscape) and add this following line to Custom CSS as well:
+If you'd like to make your own custom login wallpaper to match it, in line with the ones I made, follow the instructions in `images/colorschemes/base.svg` _or_ edit the colors to your liking in `images/login-wallpapers/stylish.svg` (use Inkscape).
+Export and add this following line to Custom CSS:

 ```
-#loginPage {background: url(link-to-your-custom-wallpaper.jpg) !important;}
+#loginPage {background: url(url-to-your-custom-wallpaper.jpg) !important;}
 ```

 ### Custom gradient